jericson/jericson.github.io/resume.md

 ### Stack Overflow/Stack Exchange
 **Community Product Manager**&mdash;_July 2013&ndash;January 2020_

-**I helped the hundreds thousands of volunteers who contribute to [176 Q&A communities](https://stackexchange.com/sites#users) remain or become productive.** Obviously no community team can interact with all of them, so we identified leaders who engage with other members on our
+**I helped the hundreds of thousands of volunteers who contribute to [176 Q&A communities](https://stackexchange.com/sites#users) remain or become productive.** Obviously no community team can interact with all of them, so we identified leaders who engage with other members on our